Gregg Harris: Delight-directed study

-Harris family
+Personal life

 Some of Gregg Harris's seven children have gained recognition.
 His oldest son Joshua Harris is a former pastor and author of I Kissed Dating Goodbye.

-His twin sons, Alex and Brett Harris (born in 1989), are founders of The Rebelution, a Christian teen website and authors of the book Do Hard Things: A Teenage Rebellion Against Low Expectations.
+His twin sons, Alex and Brett Harris (born in 1989), are founders of The Rebelution, a Christian teen website and authors of the book Do Hard Things': A Teenage Rebellion Against Low Expectations.

 In addition to his seven children, Gregg Harris has 6 step-children and 19 grandchildren.
+Gregg's wife, Sono, died on July 4, 2010, after a short battle with cancer.
+Gregg and Sono's three younger children Sarah, Isaac, and Wren live in Gresham, Oregon.

+In 2019, Gregg Harris married Bonnie Schmitt Harris.
+The couple now live in Silverton, Oregon.
+The two also started on a new ministry project, The Noble Inn in Silverton, Oregon.

 Controversy

 In 1995 Harris was one of several named in an anti-trust suit by Cheryl Lindsey Seelhoff.
 Seelhoff's business, which promoted home education and traditional family life, had suffered when her involvement with a man other than her husband became known.
-After her remarriage, she brought suit against a number of homeschooling leaders for various causes of action including defamation, slander, intentional infliction of emotional distress, intentional interference with commerce, and violation of the Sherman Antitrust Act.
+After her divorce and remarriage to this man, she brought suit against a number of homeschooling leaders for various causes of action including defamation, slander, intentional infliction of emotional distress, intentional interference with commerce, and violation of the Sherman Antitrust Act.
 Seelhoff mentioned Harris in her original complaint.
 Harris' insurance company settled out of court before legal proceedings began.